Writing dialogue is a challenge, even to the most experienced of writers.

 Here’s an example from the book “Hills like White Elephants.” by Ernest Hemingway.

-When you write dialogue, a follow-up explanation is not necessary.
+When writing dialogue, a follow-up explanation is not necessary.
 Readers don’t need to read every bit of detail the character intends to do or feel.
 Take a look at this example:

 “That sounds great!” he said happily.

-This may sound tight to you, but it’s a great example of a common trap many writers fall into.
+This may sound right to you, but it’s actually a common trap many writers fall into.
 Did you spot the problem?
-That’s right, in the sentence, the character’s feelings are revealed twice.
+In the sentence, the character’s feelings are revealed twice.

 ‘That sounds great!’ clearly conveys happiness, then the word happily was used again.
 It’s redundant.